ehem/kdztools/README.txt

 are totally unknown to me at this time.
 Two fields look to be date codes of some flavor (easy, simply copy).
 I worry more of these need to be regenerated, but I've got no idea what to put in new files.

+WARNING: As of this writing it appears the fear of the unknowns was valid.
+According to reports it appears there is an additional verification mechanism which needs to be worked around.
+At the moment I'm guessing "unknown1" (saved in dzextracted/.dz.params) is a MD5 of some portion of the image.
+Unfortunately without knowing which portion, it cannot be adjusted.
+Similarly "unknown3" could be a CRC-32 of the same area.
+My fear is "unknown1" could be a keyed hash at which point fixing is impossible unless we discover what/where the key is.

+One piece of good news is I'm pretty confident unpacking mostly works correctly.
+The one quirk is newer LGE devices (the G5) the DZ format is somewhat modified and unpacking doesn't yet meet my expectations.

 -------------------------------------------